elliotolds/elliotolds.github.io/institutionaldecisionmaking.md

-This wiki has been written to quickly convey the gist of what I'm trying to do to people already familiar with much of the required background knowledge, so that I can get feedback on the overall project and strategy.

 # The problem

 Human brains evolved to be terrible at forming accurate beliefs about politics and big societal issues.
 We're all extremely biased and self-deluded.
 The most respected form of societal decision making (voting) involves a simple aggregation of our highly flawed beliefs.
 This negatively and significantly impacts almost every aspect of our lives.